Henri Cartier-Bresson: United States exhibits

 Cartier-Bresson traveled to the United States in 1935 with an invitation to exhibit his work at New York's Julien Levy Gallery.
 He shared display space with fellow photographers Walker Evans and Manuel Álvarez Bravo.
 Carmel Snow of Harper's Bazaar gave him a fashion assignment, but he fared poorly since he had no idea how to direct or interact with the models.
 Nevertheless, Snow was the first American editor to publish Cartier-Bresson's photographs in a magazine.
 While in New York, he met photographer Paul Strand, who did camerawork for the Depression-era documentary The Plow That Broke the Plains.

 Filmmaking

 When he returned to France, Cartier-Bresson applied for a job with renowned French film director Jean Renoir.
 He acted in Renoir's 1936 film Partie de campagne and in the 1939 La Règle du jeu, for which he served as second assistant and played a butler.
 Renoir made Cartier-Bresson act so he could understand how it felt to be on the other side of the camera.
-Cartier-Bresson also helped Renoir make a film for the Communist party on the 200 families, including his own, who ran France.
+Cartier-Bresson also helped Renoir make Life Belongs to Us (1936; La vie est à nous), a film for the Communist party on the 200 families, including his own, who ran France.
 During the Spanish Civil War, Cartier-Bresson co-directed an anti-fascist film with Herbert Kline, to promote the Republican medical services.